New Junction Canal: History

 By this stage, the plan was to enlarge the waterways to enable 300 or 400-ton barges to navigate and make the locks suitable for compartment boat trains, as used on the Aire and Calder.
 New facilities would be built at Keadby, where the canal joined the River Trent so that coal could be trans-shipped to larger vessels.
 Negotiations with the railway company began, but they refused to cooperate.
 Instead, they waited nine months until the compulsory purchase option was possible and took court action against the canal company once the purchase order was served.
 The canal company sought assistance from the Court of the Railway and Canal Commission, who ruled in their favour, and the railway company finally produced the details of their ownership in early 1891.

 Using compartment boats led to discussions with the Aire and Calder Navigation Company.
 Consequently, it was decided to abandon the plan to develop Keadby and instead use the existing port facilities at Goole.
 As the Sheffield and South Yorkshire Navigation Company had yet to take control of any canals, an agreement was negotiated, which would see the Aire and Calder obtaining an act of Parliament to authorise the construction of a 5.5 mi straight canal from Bramwith on the River Don to a point some 7 mi above Goole.
-The Aire and Calder and Diver Dun Navigation Junction Canal Act 1891 (54 & 55 Vict. c. clxx) was obtained on 28 July 1891 and specified that the S&SYN could become joint owners and subscribers, once they had acquired the four waterways from the railway company.
+The Aire and Calder and River Dun Navigation Junction Canal Act 1891 (54 & 55 Vict. c. clxx) was obtained on 28 July 1891 and specified that the S&SYN could become joint owners and subscribers, once they had acquired the four waterways from the railway company.
 Transfer of the canals was finally agreed on 31 July 1894, at a cost to the canal company of £1.14 million, of which £600,000 was to be paid in cash.
 The company managed to raise £625,000 through the issue of preference shares, but the rest of the purchase price was held as ordinary shares by the railway company, who were then able to appoint five of the ten directors.
 Due to continued railway involvement, the Aire and Calder did not invest in the new company, which took control of the four waterways on 1 March 1895.
 The Aire and Calder, meanwhile, had not started to build the New Junction Canal, but they had extended the time allowed to purchase land for its construction through another Act of Parliament.